Personal Loan Highlights | |

 - Personal Loan Top Up is offered to existing personal loan borrowers who need additional funds to meet their financial requirements.
 However, this loan facility is only offered to select existing personal loan borrowers having satisfactory loan repayment history and/or have completed a specified number of EMIs.

-- Personal loan for Education: Individuals requiring funds for pursuing higher education in India and abroad, vocational courses, etc., and are unable to get a conventional education loan can avail of a personal loan for higher education.
+- Personal Loan for Education is for individuals requiring funds for pursuing higher education in India and abroad, vocational courses, etc., and are unable to get a conventional education loan.

-- Debt Consolidation Loan: Individuals struggling with multiple debt obligations can consolidate them into a single loan taken at a reduced interest rate and/or for longer tenures.
-The main purpose to apply for Debt Consolidation Loan is to reduce the interest cost and EMI burden.
+- Debt Consolidation Loan is for individuals struggling with multiple debt obligations as it allows them to consolidate their multiple debts into a single loan taken at a reduced interest rate and/or for longer tenures.
+The main purpose to apply for a Debt Consolidation Loan is to reduce the interest cost and EMI burden.

 Personal Loan Eligibility Criteria